 WHAT IS ACUPUNCTURE?

 According to Chinese medicine theory, each meridian line is related to a specific organ (the 'meridian-organ systems').
 'Qi' (our vital energy), Blood and Fluids flow throughout the body between the organs and along these channels.
-Smooth flow can be easily impaired by poor lifestyle choices, physical trauma, illness and emotional stress.
-Ultimately manifesting as disharmony within the body (presenting as imbalances, excesses, deficiencies and pain and di-ease).
+Smooth flow can be easily impaired by poor lifestyle choices, physical trauma, illness and emotional stress; ultimately manifesting as disharmony within the body (presenting as imbalances, excesses, deficiencies, pain and dis-ease).
 The acupoints act as a means to alter the flow, strength and quality of the 'Qi-dynamic', Blood and Fluids to promote well-being and vitality.

 "Where there is free flow there is no pain"